 Blueprint to End Hunger

 Colorado now has a state-wide plan to end hunger!
-Access the Colorado Blueprint to End Hunger here.
-Several Mesa County projects and initiatives funded by our Community Foundation are featured in the plan, including the Lunch Lizard Summer Mobile Meals, District 51 Nutrition Services Healthy Kid-Friendly Salad Bars, and the Community Alliance for Education and Hunger Relief at CSU’s Orchard Mesa Research station.
+Several Mesa County projects and initiatives funded by our Community Foundation are featured in the plan, including the Lunch Lizard Summer Mobile Meals Program, District 51 Food and Nutrition Services Kid-Friendly Salad Bars, and the Community Alliance for Education and Hunger Relief at CSU’s Western Colorado Research Center.
 See highlights of those programs featured in the report here.

 If you are interested in starting a summer mobile meals program in your community, please refer to the following links.
 No Kid Hungry’s Center for Best Practices has developed a Mobile Meals Playbook with various case studies and planning tips that can greatly assist you in your own process.
 When developing Mesa County School District 51’s Lunch Lizard, here are some steps that were taken in the planning process that may assist your community.